Kangonaut/aegis-athena/mission-docs/console.md

 ### 3.6.1 Purpose

 The `ask` command acts as a conduit to the spacecraft's advanced onboard Artificial Intelligence (AI) assistant known as M.A.R.S.
-This command's primary function is to prompt M.A.R.S with queries or command messages by leveraging the capabilities of the Binary Regulated Artificial Intelligence Network System (BRAINS), thus creating an efficient, reliable interface between the crew and the operational features of the S.P.A.C.E.C.R.A.F.T.
+This command's primary function is to prompt M.A.R.S with queries or command messages by leveraging the capabilities of the Binary Regulated Artificial Intelligence Network System (BRAINS), thus creating an efficient, reliable interface between the crew and the operational features of the SPACECRAFT

 M.A.R.S., run on BRAINS, represents a marvel of computational craft and machine intelligence.
-Serving as the cerebral backbone of the S.P.A.C.E.C.R.A.F.T., BRAINS is the comprehensive hardware setup that brings M.A.R.S to operational life.
+Serving as the cerebral backbone of the SPACECRAFT, BRAINS is the comprehensive hardware setup that brings M.A.R.S to operational life.
 It nests all the components foundational to execute the complex tasks assigned to M.A.R.S., enhancing the overall operational efficiency and decision-making process of the mission.

 ### 3.6.2 Syntax